fedefalag/CPP_SPM/demos/MoAE/README.md

 ## Instructions

-This demo contains two `.m` files and a `models` folder containing one `.json` file.
+This demo contains two `.m` files and a `models` folder with one `.json` file.

 Running `MoAEpilot_run.m` performs the following steps:

-- The data of `sub-01` is downloaded in the cd in bids format from http://www.fil.ion.ucl.ac.uk/spm/download/data/MoAEpilot/ and unzipped
+- The data of `sub-01` is downloaded in the current directory from http://www.fil.ion.ucl.ac.uk/spm/download/data/MoAEpilot/MoAEpilot.bids.zip and unzipped

 - The data is slice timing corrected,